trilobiet/oapenirusingester/README.md

 # OAPEN IRUS-UK Data Ingester

-Harvest data from IRUS-UK, enrich ip addresses with geolocation data, split in tables and upload to a database.
+Harvest data from IRUS-UK, enrich ip-addresses with geolocation data, split in tables and upload to a database.